AndKaminer/FIXable/README.md

 # FIXable
-A simple implementation of Financial Informatioin eXchange (FIX) 4.2
+A simple implementation of Financial Information eXchange (FIX) 4.2

 ## Outside Code
 - Logging done with spdlog